redpanda3/riscduino-redpanda3-fork/docs/microarchitecture/scr.md

 end
 ```

-Quiet read means directly read from ipic2csr_rdata_o.
+Quiet read means directly read from ipic2csr_rdata_o, ipic2csr_rdata_o is send directly to CSR.

-from line 395 to 607 are the action of each register, it is based on each register.
+from line 395 to 607 are the action of each register, it is based on each type of register

+In the CISV register, irq_serv_valid means no void interrupt vector(0x10), the idx is the vector index, which is the low 4-bit.
+IRQ in service is totally 16.
+CISV updating strategy is at the starting of the interrupt request or ending of the interrupt request.

+In the CICSR register, CICSR needs to know which interrupt is currently served and the status of the current register, is it in pending or enabled.

+In the EOI register, writing any value to EOI register and the irq service is valid, means the request is end of interrupt.

+Down to the Priority IRQ generation acts like the same function as the functions declared in the local function.
+Those are to get the index parameter as the priority encoder.

+### CSR